supertree-toolkit/stk/doc/tutorial.rst

 :command-line:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`

-or via the GUI, you can remove McLaughlin et al 2007, tree 1.
+or via the GUI, you can remove Boyko and Harvey 2009, tree 1 manually or use the :menuslection:`STK Functions->Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :filename:`Anomura_ind.phyml` as the filename.

+.. warning:: If you removed the source manually, remember to "Save as"

-Then open a new STK GUI and copy and paste the Ahyong_etal_2009 across.
+To deal with the two identical trees, open a new STK GUI and copy and paste the Ahyong_etal_2009 across.
 This source only contains those two trees, so simply create the matrix using :menuselection:`STK Functions->Create Matrix`.
-Run this matrix in TNT to create a combined source tree.
+Run this matrix in TNT (see above for example commands) to create a combined source tree to import back into your original (:filename:`Anomura_ind.phyml`) file

-[KATIE TO ADD THIS]

 In :file:`Anomura_ind.phyml`, remove one of the Ahyong_etal_2009 source trees and import the output from TNT into the other.
 It is advisable here to edit the figure legend etc to match that this is now a combined tree (in this dataset the figure legend etc contain dummy data) and to add a comment on this tree with the TNT commands used as a reminder in future of where this tree came from.
 Save this Phyml as :filename:`Anomura_ind_final.phyml`.
+There is no need to save your temporary file.

 Remove higher taxa
 ------------------